Laura van der Heijden (handballer): Club

 Laura van der Heijden started playing handball at the age of six, first at LHV Leusden in The Netherlands.
 She later played for Venus Nieuwegein and VOC Amsterdam, with whom she won the 2010 Dutch Championship and 2010 Dutch Cup.

 From 2006 to 2010 she also played for the Dutch HandbalAcademie.

 In season 2010/11, the 1.73 m right back (left-handed) player played in the German Bundesliga for VfL Oldenburg, with whom she won the DHB Cup in 2012.
 Van der Heijden reached the semifinals of the EHF Cup 2010/11 with Oldenburg.

 From the summer of 2014 she played for the Danish top league side Team Esbjerg.
-In 2015 she was runner-up and in 2016 she won the Danish Championship and the Supercup.
+In 2015 she was runner-up and in 2016 she won the first Danish Championship in club history as well as the Super Cup.

 In the 2017/18 season, van der Heijden was under contract with the Hungarian club FTC Rail Cargo Hungaria, with whom she became Hungarian runner-up.

 She then moved to the German Bundesliga club SG BBM Bietigheim.
 With Bietigheim she won the German championship in 2019.
 In the summer of 2020 she signed for the Hungarian first division club Siófok KC, but already at the end of October the same year, her contract was terminated by mutual agreement.
 Shortly thereafter she joined the German Bundesligaclub Borussia Dortmund.
 With Dortmund she won the German championship in 2021 and in 2022 she became runner-up.

 From the 2022/23 season she is under contract with the French first division club Chambray Touraine Handball.